Your cart is empty!

 McKenzie Jones

-McKenzie is Registered Dietitian Nutritionist for NutriBullet who aims to make the world a healthier, happier place.
+McKenzie is Registered Dietitian Nutritionist for nutribullet who aims to make the world a healthier, happier place.
 She believes that living a healthy lifestyle and eating for your health isn't meant to be complicated -- it's meant to be simple, enjoyable, and judgment-free (with room for dessert).
-When she’s not dishing out nutrition tidbits, you can find McKenzie running after her energetic toddler, hiking along her favorite trails, visiting her local farmers market, or cooking in her sunny kitchen.
+When she’s not dishing out nutrition tidbits, you can find McKenzie visiting her local farmers market, hiking her favorite trails with her husband, and chasing after her daughters.